aliceyuyan/cgKNV-for-genotyping-of-bacterial-genomes/README.md

 # cgKNV (core-genome based k-mer natural vector):
-# A novel core genome clustering method proposed for population structure analysis and genotyping of bacterial genomes.
+# A novel core genome clustering method proposed for population structure analysis and genotyping of bacterial genomes

-This repository contains a complete, reproducible workflow for cgKNV by applied on 9 B. anthracis genomes, as well as several process documents obtaining from 346 E. faecium, 583 B. anthracis, and 1786 M. abscessus shown in the manuscript.
+This repository contains a complete, reproducible workflow for cgKNV by applied on 9 B. anthracis genomes, as well as several process documents gotten from 346 E. faecium, 583 B. anthracis, and 1786 M. abscessus shown in the manuscript.

-The complete documents for the workflow of cgKNV applied on 9 B. anthracis genomes are shown in the directory and sub-directories of anthracis (~/anthracis), except several files that are too big to upload into the repository, in which the informaiton of 9 B. anthracis genomes are shown in the file of ~/anthracis/Accession_number_list.xlsx.
+The complete documents for the workflow of cgKNV applied on 9 B. anthracis genomes are shown in the directory and sub-directories of anthracis (~/anthracis), except several files that are too big to upload into the repository, in which the informaiton of 9 B. anthracis genomes is shown in the file of ~/anthracis/Accession_number_list.xlsx.

 # The workflow of cgKNV contains the following steps:
 ⚙️ Step 1.
-Data Acquisition using asap or wget;
+Data acquisition using asap or wget;

 1.1 Single-end sequencing data
 ```bash